7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Cheatsheet.md

 		- Are a group of virtual machines that share a common power source and network switch.
 	- Update Domain - up to 20
 		- Are groups of virtual machines and underlying physical hardware that can be rebooted at the same time
-		- If 5 Update domain, the 6th will be in the 1st, 7th will in the 2nd, etc - if 20 the 21th VM is in the 1st..
+		- If 5 Update domains, the 6th will be in the 1st, 7th will in the 2nd, etc - if 20 the 21th VM is in the 1st..
 	- Can't be changed once the availability set has been created